 - Access Platforms – Safe use

 The majority of SQA units in this course are at SCQF level 4/5.
-The course is continuously assessed and assessments take place throughout each unit.
+The course is continuously assessed and assessments take place throughout and/or at the end of each unit.

 How will I study my course?